Brave, Vivaldi and Mozilla reject Google's WEI

 Most browsers are now based on Chromium, and some argue that Google already has too much unilateral control over the web platform.
 This could lead Brave, Vivaldi or others to drop Chromium, or Google services and APIs.

 The potential risks of the Web Environment Integrity API are not limited to the concentration of power in the hands of a few major companies.
-It also raises privacy and security concerns, as users could be forced to reveal sensitive information about the settings of the software and hardware they use.
+It also raises concerns about and security, as users could be forced to reveal sensitive information about the settings of the software and hardware they use.

 It's still possible that Google will reconsider its proposal and address community concerns.